PAH-2 Tiger Variants

 - France had ordered 40 aircraft in the HAP (French combat support helicopter) version plus 40 HAD (support and destruction helicopter) version Tigers.

 - Spain ordered 24 Tigers: six HAP and 18 HAD version aircraft.
-The six HAP Tigers would later be raised to the HAD standard when this version is fully qualified.
+The six HAP Tigers would later be raised to the HAD standard when this version was fully qualified.
 Spain was one of two customers for the HAD version of the Tiger: the Spanish armed forces had ordered 24 of these aircraft.

 - Australia has ordered 22 ARH (Armed Reconnaissance Helicopter) Tigers.